 - Stainless steel kettles are durable, lightweight and make the deposit buildup at the bottom less noticeable, according to Pettigrew.

 - Glass kettles can be a great option if you want to see the water inside, especially if you’re looking for bubbles to indicate a boil.
 “They’re naturally free of BPA and other similar chemicals — make sure it's made of borosilicate glass [that’s] scratch-resistant and does not crack or break while boiling,” Ye said.

-Lamberty said one of the most important features he looks for is that the spout originates toward the bottom of the kettle rather than the top.
+Lamberty said one of the most important features he looks for in a kettle is a gooseneck spout, which originates toward the bottom of the kettle rather than the top.
 “If the spout originates from the top of the kettle, then as the water level gets lower, it becomes necessary to tilt the kettle further to be able to pour the water and can cause leaking from the lid or maybe even cause the lid to fall off,” he said.

 Since an electric kettle doesn’t need to sit on top of an open flame, there is less of a fire hazard, even when you set it and forget it.
 “I love being able to just turn the kettle on and walk away, not having to monitor when it reaches a specific temperature,” Zheng said.

-But there are still several safety features available that can keep accidental fires and burns from happening.
+There are also several safety features built into most electric kettles that can help prevent accidental fires and burns.
 All of the experts we consulted agreed that an auto shut-off feature, which turns the device off when the water reaches a boil, is a priority — fortunately, most electric kettles already have that feature.